Nebula182/Arduino_spwm_dcac/Readme.md

 2. Software
 Timer1 with its output compare rigisters has been applied.
 It was initialized as a center alligned pwm.
-So we have to predefine some magic numbers to provide our bridge with pwm cycles.
+We have to predefine some magic numbers to provide our bridge with pwm cycles.
-There is an array of bytes that keeps time for high and low mosfet to be opened.
-Those registers of timer1 OCR1A and OCR1B are being updated with those number from byte array.
+There is an array of bytes that keeps time for high and low mosfet in each diagonal to be opened.
+Those registers of timer1 OCR1A and OCR1B are being updated with those numbers from byte array.

 3. Hardware
-To drive the bridge i applied two half-bridge drivers
- - IR2104.
-It features a dead time insertions of approx 500ns, Shutdown capability, and opposite signal generation so on the input it has low or high signal and on the output it has both Positive and negative
+To drive the bridge i applied two half-bridge drivers IR2104.
+It features a dead time insertions of approx 500ns, shutdown capability, and opposite signal generation so on the input it has low or high signal and on the output it has both high and low.
+Thus it neads only to pins of timer to get working.